 Reinsurance is critical to risk management in the property and casualty insurance industry.
 To provide consumers and businesses with more insurance at lower prices, ABIR advocates for a robust insurance market open to as many competitors as possible.

 Global reinsurers are financially strong and have substantial capacity to support insurance companies in the wake of disaster.
 The ability to pool US hurricane and earthquake risks with the risks for typhoons in Japan or earthquakes in Latin America means coverage costs less than it would without reinsurance.

-For example, in 2011, the largest ever catastrophic losses occurred outside the US.
-In a dramatic test of market performance, more than 60 percent of the losses in Australia, Japan and Thailand were largely paid for by reinsurers.
-Even with record-setting losses, large amounts of reinsurance were available in 2012 because the market is so resilient and because the business model calls for global pooling of losses to achieve diversification.
-In fact, the market attracted more capital which generated more capacity in spite of the losses.
+For example, ABIR members and other Bermuda (re)insurers provided nearly 25% of reinsurance to the Texas Windstorm Pool, have paid USD $9.2 billion for the 2017-2019 California Wildfires, and were estimated to pay 30% of 2017 Hurricanes Harvey, Irma and Maria losses.
+Even with record-setting losses, reinsurance is available because the market is so resilient and because the business model calls for global pooling of losses to achieve diversification.
+In fact, the market generally attracts more capital which generates more capacity in spite of the losses.

 US Regulatory Issues (Local & National)

 Insurance works best in providing value to consumers when markets are competitive.
 Sometimes poorly designed regulation impedes market competition.
 Regulatory barriers can discourage cross-border trade.
 Furthermore, government run insurance programs can lead to subsidized insurance prices which freeze out insurers.
 When prices are subsidized consumers miss price signals about hazards in construction, location or peril.